KazuCocoa/clone-WebDriverAgent-wiki/Predicate-Queries-Construction-Rules.md

 WebDriverAgent currently defines the following element attributes:

 1. `name` - The actual value of element's accessibility identifier or element's label if the first one is not set
 1. `value` - Element's value.
 It is always of type string (or `nil` if the value is not set) and contains the value of the corresponding element.
-Depending on the element's type this could be: a text or a placeholder text in the text field; a label on text label; `'1'` or `'0'` if this is a checkbox or a switch
+Depending on the element's type this could be: a text or a placeholder text in the text field; a label of a text label; `'1'` or `'0'` if this is a checkbox or a switch
 1. `label` - Element's label value or `nil` if it is not present
 1. `rect` - Element's rectangle as a dictionary with the following keys: x, y, width, heigth
 1. `type` - Type string.
 All the possible element types are enumerated on [this](https://developer.apple.com/documentation/xctest/xcuielementtype) XCTest tutorial page.